Frequently Asked Questions About Tip-Over Prevention

 Q: My walls don’t have wood studs in them.
 How do I safely secure things to the walls?

-Q: My ____________ (husband, mother, day care provider, school, religious hall, friend, etc.) doesn’t think securing furniture and TV’s are necessary and won’t do it.
+Q: My ____________ (husband, mother, daycare provider, school, religious hall, friend, etc.) where my child spends time doesn’t think securing furniture and TVs is are necessary and won’t do it.
 What can I do?

 Q: Flat screen TV’s are lighter so why do they need to be secured?

-A: The average flat screen weighs about 40-60 pounds.
-Think in terms of bowling balls.
-If the equivalent of 4 bowling balls fell on your child’s head, they would be seriously injured if not killed.
-Lighter TV’s are more unstable and can fall even more easily.
-They should ideally be secured directly on the wall, but could also be secured to the wall with straps or to the entertainment unit on which it sits (which also then needs to be secured to the wall).
+They should ideally be secured directly on the wall, but could also be secured to the wall with straps or to the entertainment unit or furniture on which it sits (which also then needs to be secured to the wall).

 Q: What do I do with my old TV when replacing it with a flat screen to be sure it is safe?

 A: Ideally, you should recycle it properly and cut the electrical cord so it cannot ever pose a danger to a child again.
 If it is moved to another room of the home, make sure it is on an appropriately sized stand and both the TV and the stand are secured properly to the wall.
-Some electronic stores like Best Buy will accept old electronics like TV's, they may charge a small fee, but usually give you a gift card to the store for an equivalent amount.
+Some electronic stores like Best Buy or local recycling centers will accept old electronics like TVs although they may charge a small fee, it's well worth it.

 Q: Where can I buy furniture and TV straps and how do I know how much weight they will hold or how many I need?